Design and development of antibiotics against multidrug resistant bacteria

 - Investigate for highly active analogs their (a) stability in human plasma, (b) potential haemolytic effects, (c) pharmacokinetics and potential nephrotoxicity in animals, followed by (d) proof-of-concept studies using animal infection models.

-This research project is available to Honours, Master of Biomedical Science students to join as part of their thesis.
+This research project is available to Honours, Master of Biomedical Science to join as part of their thesis.

 Please contact the Research Group Leader to discuss your options.